Cooling Tower

 - KaV/L -- by providing the L/G ratio, ambient wet bulb temperature, and water outlet temperature required (or the approach temperature).

-- NOTE: Tower characteristics values can be obtained through vendors or by looking up nomographs, such as the one found in Perry's Chemical Engineer's Handbook 6th edition page 12-15.
+- NOTE: Tower characteristic values can be obtained through vendors or by looking up nomographs, such as the one found in Perry's Chemical Engineer's Handbook 6th edition page 12-15.
 Typical numbers used for mechanical draft cooling towers are:

 - L/G ranging from 0.75 to 1.5, and